stephentetley/factio/README.md

 ~~~

 Build / rebuild the Flix compiler.

-If building fails it will probably be due to missing String / Array functions - please
-contact me for assistance.

 Run the tests - currently you will need to edit the paths to the sample data.